School Start-up Supplement

 [For more information on the CIHR program, see Related Links – Child in Home of a Relative (CIHR).]

-- children who are enrolled full time in kindergarten, even though attendance may be for less than a full day
+- are enrolled full time in kindergarten, even though attendance may be for less than a full day

-- children who, because of individual circumstances, may be taking less than a full course load
+- because of individual circumstances, may be taking less than a full course load

-- children who are participating in a home schooling program recognized by the Ministry of Education
+- are participating in a home schooling program recognized by the Ministry of Education

-- children who are attending an alternative school program recognized by the Ministry of Education
+- are attending an alternative school program recognized by the Ministry of Education

 Effective: July 3, 2012

-In most cases the supplement will be included in a family’s July payment for the August benefit month to help cover expenses for a child who is entering or returning to school in September.
+In most cases the supplement will be included in a family’s July payment for the August benefit month to help cover expenses for a person under 19 years of age who is entering or returning to school in September.

-However in cases where a child is entering or returning to school later in the school year, the supplement may be issued at that time.
-If the child received a school start-up supplement in September, he or she would not be eligible for another supplement.
+However, in cases where a person under 19 years of age is entering or returning to school later in the school year, the supplement may be issued at that time.
+If the person received a school start-up supplement in September, they would not be eligible for another supplement.

 Each July, offices are provided with a computer-generated report.
 The report consists of a list of cases requiring review to ensure the system has the correct status needed to pay the school start-up supplement.
-A child must be attending school to be considered eligible for the supplement.
+A person under 19 years of age must be attending school to be considered eligible for the supplement.

 Each January and June, an automated message will be sent to MYSS registered users who have a dependent child that is turning 5 in the current year, with a School Start-up My Self Serve (MYSS) (HR3637) attached.
-A child must be attending school to be considered eligible for the supplement.
+A person under 19 years of age must be attending school to be considered eligible for the supplement.
 To confirm eligibility for the supplement, the recipient can return the HR3637 through MYSS by replying to the message.

-If the child meets the eligibility criteria for the supplement in June or July. update the child’s person status field by selecting “S” – in school in the person status field of the SD More Info View tab for the child (highlighted in the case contacts list applet).
+If a person under 19 years of age meets the eligibility criteria for the supplement in June or July, update their person status field by selecting “S” – in school in the person status field of the SD More Info View tab for the person (highlighted in the case contacts list applet).
 This will ensure the school start-up supplement is automatically included in the family’s July payment for the August benefit month.

 If issuing by direct deposit or an imprest cheque to an eligible recipient after July cheque cut-off, ensure the amount of the school start-up supplement is added to the payment.
 Do not update the monthly ongoing benefit plan.
 To verify if the school start-up supplement has been provided, look in the MIS Cheque History tab.
 The supplement will not be listed in the monthly ongoing benefit plan.

 Note: Only add the school start-up supplement manually after cheque cut-off.
-The system will automatically add the supplement for each child whose person status indicates “S” – in school.
+The system will automatically add the supplement for each child or person under 19 years of age whose status indicates “S” – in school.